hoangvvo/urql/docs/graphcache/computed-queries.md

 We may also add the `mergeMode` option, which defaults to `'after'` and can otherwise be set to `'before'`.
 This will handle in which order pages are merged when paginating.
 The default `after` mode assumes that pages that come in last should be merged _after_ the first pages.
-The `'before'` mode assumes that pages that come in last should be merged _before_ the first pages, which can be helpful in a reverse endless scroller (E.g. Chat App).
+The `before` mode assumes that pages that come in last should be merged _before_ the first pages, which can be helpful in a reverse endless scroller (E.g. Chat App).